timgfx/csgodoubled-automated/README.md

 Yes, you can use this script and don't worry about CSGODouble banning you - firstly, they don't really lose anything on you, secondary, checking for such activity is really troublesome.
 Oh, you asked about '/send' command?
 Check the source - I tried to keep it clean and easy to understand.

-## Why is 'Rainbow' set as the default?

-Because probability of getting long opposite rainbow streak is really unlikely - meaning it's the safest option.
-Check history for long rainbows if you don't belive!

-Therefore, it also means that you **should** expect to lose a bet when there's mono-color streak - you'll win every two rounds.

 ## About

 The script uses martingale to bet your coins, this means that with every lose it doubles bet value, changing it back to base after win.
 That, in theory, means you always win base value.